xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/README.md

 # Image Classification with Custom Vision Service
 In this lab you will train, evaluate, deploy, and use a custom image classification model using Microsoft Cognitive Services Custom Vision Service.

-The Custom Vision Service is a Microsoft Cognitive Service that lets you build custom image classifiers.
-It makes it easy and fast to build, deploy, and improve an image classifier.
-The Custom Vision Service provides a REST API and a web interface to upload your images and train the classifier.

 The lab is designed as an instructor guided hands-on exercise.
 The most efficient way to go through the lab is to follow the instructor.
 In addition to walking you through the lab's steps, she will explain key concepts and dive into technical details that may not be thoroughly documented in the lab's instructions.

 Don't hesitate to ask questions !